Health & Nutrition

 * NOTE: All program activities have been adapted

 to operate within COVID-19 government guidelines.

 Starvation in Siem Reap and Cambodia is rampant, and malnutrition remains a leading cause of perpetuated poverty in the region.

 Globally, children are considered malnourished if they are stunted, wasted, or underweight.
-According to reports within the Cambodian Demographic and Health Survey, 32% of young children in Cambodia are chronically malnourished (stunted), 24% are underweight and 10% are wasted.
+According to reports within the Cambodian Demographic and Health Survey by World Vision, 32% of young children in Cambodia are chronically malnourished (stunted), 24% are underweight and 10% are wasted.

-Click here to join our Running Costs Club to keep our kitchen utitlities on and our kids fed!
+Click here to join our Running Costs Club to keep our kitchen utilities on and our kids fed.

 With as little as AUD$20 per month, you can help REACH cover the basics to ensure the survival of this program.

 At REACH we have also created a thriving organic garden, which has been established to provide fresh produce and extra nutrition to our most malnourished children.

 Our Garden Program has so many benefits; click here to learn more.